Alfonso Uribe Misas

-Alfonso Uribe Misas (Medellín, Antioquia, 26 December 1896 – 2 July 1984) was a Colombian lawyer, politician and writer.
+Alfonso Uribe Misas (26 December 1896 – 2 July 1984) was a Colombian lawyer, politician and writer.

+Life and career

+Alfonso Uribe Misas was born on 26 December 1896 in Medellín.
 He was the son of José María Uribe Gaviria and Esther Misas Barrientos.
 He graduated as a lawyer at the National University of Colombia, Bogotá.

 Being a Circuit Judge in 1920, when confirming a sentence in the case of a civil marriage, made in accordance with current law, he was excommunicated by the Catholic Church together with Judge José J. Gómez who celebrated the marriage.
 After a long process before the Court of the Roman Rota, it issues a ruling in favor of both judges, which created controversy in the political and religious circles of the country.

 He married Joaquina Melguizo Santa María in 1926.

 In 1929 he was elected deputy of the Departmental Assembly of Antioquia.

 He acted as a lawyer of several companies, and was a principal member of the board of Municipal Public Companies.
 On 9 July 1929, he became the rector of the School of Law of the University of Antioquia.

 Immediately after the aerial accident of 24 June 1935 at the "Las Playas" aerodrome (Olaya Herrera Airport) in Medellín, he was appointed as the legal representative of SCADTA.
 He was in charge of the process until its favorable completion for this company on 25 May 1938.

 In July 1938 he was appointed as the main representative of the House of Representatives, by the Department of Antioquia.